Little Vintage Baking

 Instructions

 • Combine the sugar, Meyer lemon zest, and grated ginger into a bowl.
-Rub the mix between your hands to release the oils of the zest and the liquid of the ginger.
-The mixture will be like wet sand.
+Rub the mix between your fingers to release the oils of the zest and the liquid of the ginger.
+The mixture will be like wet sand and very fragrant.

 • Pour the mixture into a medium sauce pan, and place over a medium low heat.
 Add the butter.
 Stir continuously to keep the mixture moving so your eggs don't scramble.

-• Cook the curd until thick and just beginning to bubble, or until an instant read thermometer reaches 170F.
-The curd will thicken more in the refrigerator.
+• Cook the curd until thick and just beginning to bubble around the edges, or until an instant read thermometer reaches 170F.
+The curd will thicken as it cools.

 • Strain the curd into a clean shallow bowl, and let it sit until it reaches room temperature.

-• Place a couple inches of water in a medium saucepan.
-Place the saucepan over medium heat and bring to a simmer.
+• Place a saucepan filled with a few inches of water over medium heat and bring to a simmer.

 • Place the egg whites, cream of tartar and the honey into the bowl of a stand mixer.
 Place the bowl over the saucepan of simmering water, whisking constantly until an instant read thermometer reads 160F.

 • Transfer the bowl to a stand mixer with a whip attachment and beat on medium high until the meringue is thick, glossy and pulling away from the sides of the bowl.
-Your meringue should hold it's shape.
+Your meringue should have stiff peaks and hold it's shape.

-• Using a spatula, gently place scoops of meringue into the center of the chilled tart.
+• Using a spatula, place scoops of meringue into the center of the chilled tart.

 • Make swoops and swirls with a small spatula.
-Use a hand blow torch to toast and brown the meringue.
+Use a hand blow torch to toast the meringue.

 Tried this recipe?Let us know how it was!